dlang/DIPs/DIPs/DIP1xxx-JS.md

 There is general disagreement on the best and/or accepted way to remove public features.
 Each deprecation ends being handled slightly differently depending on who's handling the pull requests.
-Standardizing the process makes sure that deprecations are done very publicly and carefully, as to minimize breakage and to provide clear fixes for user code.
+Standardizing the process makes sure that deprecations are done very publicly and carefully, so as to minimize breakage and to provide clear fixes for user code.

 ## Description